netbox-community/go-netbox/docs/WritableCircuitRequest.md

 ### NewWritableCircuitRequest

-`func NewWritableCircuitRequest(cid string, provider ProviderRequest, type_ CircuitTypeRequest, ) *WritableCircuitRequest`
+`func NewWritableCircuitRequest(cid string, provider BriefProviderRequest, type_ BriefCircuitTypeRequest, ) *WritableCircuitRequest`

 NewWritableCircuitRequest instantiates a new WritableCircuitRequest object This constructor will assign default values to properties that have it defined,